AndyPorter/proto-example-code/readme.md

 - branching dependent on checkbox content - if one or more checkboxes are checked
 - accessible autocomplete
+- session data - viewing whats stored, and setting data - so can run preset scenarios

 ## ideas [todo](todo.txt)